BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 # Observing and Troubleshooting your Microservices with Istio - Isaiah Snell-feikema, IBM & Douglas Reid, Google

-I promise, this is the last Istio conf to which I was.
+I promise, this is the last Istio conf I went to.
-In case that wasn't obvious, Istio is becoming the defaulted service mesh like Prometheus is for metrics.
+In case that wasn't obvious, Istio is becoming the default service mesh, like Prometheus is for metrics.
 I couldn't work much on it so I wanted to learn the most possible from it during this KubeCon.
 I can say this talk was one of the best for Istio discovery and even advanced skill.
 I won't be able to summarize everything, so here are few tips I kept from it:
 * Envoy's `/stats` route gives a lot of infos of servers
 * Istio system logs gives also traffic spikes
 * Istio's access logs can be uploaded to fluentd/elk